maximilionus/lucidglyph/README.md

 > [!NOTE]
 > Previously known as **freetype-envision**
 >
-> As the project grew from simple tweaks to freetype and started to cover many
+> As the project grew from simple tweaks to FreeType and started to cover many
 > additional components of linux environments, the decision was made to rename
 > it to something more relevant.

 ### Overall
 - Improve the visibility of medium and small-sized fonts.
-- Prepare the font environment for experimental freetype features.
+- Adjust the font environment to support new FreeType features.

 ## Usage